ORCID stands for: Open Researcher and Contributor ID and is an open, non-profit, community-driven effort to create:

-Registration for an ORCID identifier is free and fast: go to https://orcid.org/register and enter your name and email address and create a password.
+Registration for an ORCID identifier is free and fast.

-NOTE: If you have more than one university email address, it is important that you make sure that your ORCID account has all your email addresses associated with it to avoid duplicate ORCIDs being created.
+NOTE: If you have more than one university email address, it is important that you make sure that your ORCID profile has all your email addresses associated with it to avoid duplicate ORCID identifiers being created.

-You can then link your ORCID iD to, and import information from, other sources such as:
+You can then link your ORCID identifier to, and import information from, other sources such as:

-Once you have registered you can include your ORCID iD:
+Once you have registered you can include your ORCID identifier:

 If you are applying for a grant you will need to include your ORCID.
 The ARC have integrated ORCID with their RMS, enabling researchers to provide a curated list of publications with a few clicks, rather than providing lengthy documents.

 Ensure that your ORCID profile reflects your publication output accurately at grant time by: